 Sharpie pen or markers

 Any kid who can hold a pen can make these with a little help.
 Children 6 and older can make them on their own.

-Flip-books take time to make.
-Using a sticker or stamp as a the starting point for a character’s head allows the kids to create more pages quickly, so they can get the flip-book effect.
-Starting at the back or front of the book, have them stick a dot on each pace.
-Have them change the position of the dot slightly from page to page so the dot (or head) will appear to move when the book is flipped.
+Using a sticker or stamp as the starting point for a character’s head allows the kids to create more pages quickly, so they can get the flip-book effect.
+So, starting at the back or front of the book, have them stick a dot on each pace.
+Next, ask them to change the position of the dot slightly from page to page so the dot (or head) will appear to move when the book is flipped.
 Small changes look like slow movements and large changes translate to startling jumps!
 To give the illusion of a dot moving in or out of a frame, cut a sticker in half or in quarters and have your child line it up with the edge of the post-it note.

 For a basic flip book, you only need stickers.
 For a longer project, kids can add detail with Sharpie pens or markers.
-These supplies are so minimal you could even carry them in your bag.
+And you will agree that these supplies are so minimal you could even carry them in your bag.

 Have on hand for next Friday’s project:

 Mod Podge (or white glue)